inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 	Number of output files:   6517

 Estimated computation cost (US$): 26.97 US$

-Go to https://console.inductiva.ai/tasks/4trnwrg7xscpk6ynzsw7dnxsh for more details.
 ```

-As shown in the “In Progress” line, all commands, including those running in
+As shown in the “In Progress” line, all commands (including those running in
-parallel, are listed.
+parallel) are listed.
 These commands were executed across **360 vCPUs**,
 utilizing the full capacity of our MPI cluster.

 With this setup, the total computation time dropped to **7 hours and 53 minutes**,
-nearly halving the runtime compared to the single-machine execution.
+**nearly cutting the runtime in half** compared to running on a single machine.

-For this particular simulation, scaling to additional machines offers no further
+For this particular simulation, scaling to more machines provides no additional benefit, as the
-benefit, as the **communication overhead outweighs** the performance gains from
-the extra compute power.
+**communication overhead outweighs the performance gains** from the extra compute resources.

-You can learn more about running OpenFOAM on MPI clusters in our [blog post](https://inductiva.ai/blog/article/from-supercomputer-to-cloud-a-new-era-for-openfoam-simulations).